Teamwork is changing, even more since the COVID-19 crisis, the world is going through.

 That's where customer notes come in.

-What is customer notes?
+What are customer notes?

 Customer note is an internal message that is shared internally. it concerns a customer or a lead. it is a private conversation that will help teams to better answer questions.